|

 And then I saw

 Mary.
-She sat at the next table, alone, watching us with a smile.
-She
+She sat at the next table, alone,

 didn’t say anything; she just sat there.